gspetrou/TerrortownTwo/README.md

 # TerrortownTwo
-My take and remake of the Garry's Mod gamemode, Trouble in Terrorist Town.
+My remake of the gamemode Trouble in Terrorist Town.